U.S. charges FTX's Bankman-Fried with paying $40 mln Chinese bribe | Technology

 The indictment said Bankman-Fried ordered the $40 million cryptocurrency payment to a private wallet from Alameda's main trading account, to persuade Chinese government authorities to unfreeze Alameda accounts with more than $1 billion of cryptocurrency.
 Prosecutors said the Alameda accounts had been frozen as part of an investigation into an unnamed Alameda counterparty, and Bankman-Fried's prior efforts to lobby Chinese officials to lift the freeze were unsuccessful.

-They also said Bankman-Fried around November 2021 authorized a transfer of tens of millions of dollars of additional cryptocurrency to "complete" the bribe.
+They also said Bankman-Fried later authorized a transfer of tens of millions of dollars of additional cryptocurrency to "complete" the bribe.
 China's foreign ministry could not immediately be reached for comment after business hours in Beijing.
 The Chinese embassy in Washington, D.C. did not immediately respond to a request for comment.

 Bankman-Fried has pleaded not guilty to eight of the 13 counts he faces, and not yet been arraigned on the campaign finance or bribery conspiracy charges.
 He has acknowledged inadequate risk management at FTX, but has denied stealing money.